top of page

 The campaign succeeded because it created multiple layers of interpretation:

-• Political level: A battleground for "woke" vs. "anti-woke" positioning
+• Political level: A battleground for "woke" versus "anti-woke" positioning.

 Great marketing